Let’s talk about Intermittent Fasting (IF).

 Does that mean that you can eat like Dwight Goodman after he lost Globo Gym?
 Technically, yes.
 But — don’t do that.
 Just don’t.

 Common Intermittent Fasting (IF) Methods:

-The 16/8 Method- In this method you fast for 16 hours and your eating window to get your calories in 8 hours long.
-That means If you stopped eating at 8p the night before your next meal would come at 12p the following day.
+In this method you fast for 16 hours and your eating window to get your calories in 8 hours long.
+That means If you stopped eating at 8p on Monday, your next meal would come at 12p on Tuesday.

 *Note: You do not have to follow this exact schedule.
-As long as the fasting period is 16 hours and the feeding period is 8 then you are successfully following the 16/8 IF Method.
+If fasting period is 16 and the feeding period is 8, you are successfully following the 16/8 Method.

 “Ancient warriors, actually.
 What I’m talking about is a way of life where, basically, the main goal is to follow your instinct — not to go according to any authority or what people tell you to do, but to reach a very effective response through your instincts.
 I’m talking about hunger and satiety.
 No diet that I’m aware of today is really working on that.
 Most of them are designed according to some kind of a theme or a goal that’s based on control.
 Whether it’s counting the calories or the balance between the macro ingredients, from the Zone to Dan Duchaine’s ketogenic diet, just about every diet you can think of is about control.